chrisl8/Witchazzan/README.md

      - `initialPathWaypoint` Optional (Int) "Initial Path Waypoint (cpd)" (Int) By default an NPC will start with Waypoint Progression 0, but if you want to override that for the initial Waypoint, you can use this.
      - `navigatePath` Optional (string) "Navigate Path (nph)" Like Follow Path, but use EasyStar to navigate between waypoints instead of blindly charging toward them.
      - `uniqueId` Optional (String) "Unique ID (uid)" When making a hadron from a Quark, this ID will be used, and hence only one will ever be created.
+     - `subType` Optional (String) "subType (sub)" A Sub Type for an NPC.
+This isn't actually implemented for anything but spells, but you could use it to implement features or special cases.
      - **There may be additional options that were not documented yet.
 You can check `validateHadron.js` for any not listed here and also check `addQuarksFromMap.js` to find out what the Tilemap string is for them.
 Just be aware that some of the keys in `validateHadron.js` are meant to be used internally by the game, not to be set in the Quark.**
      - **You may add other things here as well and use them in your code, but if you do, you must update the code in `addQuarksFromMap.js` to copy these key/value pairs into the hadron, and you must alo update `validateHadron.js` to add your additional hadron keys as valid keys.**
    - NOTE: If you update sprite properties or add new ones, existing sprites won't get updated.
 Use the command `/del flv NPC` to clear them and make new ones. **NOTE that this will RESTART the server to ensure the deletes apply everywhere and override active data in flight!**